ncoghlan/misc/notes/python3/questions_and_answers.rst

-Again, many of us in core development are aware of this concern, and have been taking active steps to ensure that even the most risk averse enterprise users can feel comforting in adopting Python for their development stack, despite the current transition.
+Again, many of us in core development are aware of this concern, and have been taking active steps to ensure that even the most risk averse enterprise users can feel comfortable in adopting Python for their development stack, despite the current transition.

 Obviously, much of the content in the previous two questions regarding the